-This year, you can apply online for one or more antlerless big game permits from May 31-June 21, 2018.
-Plan on visiting wildlife.utah.gov in late May 2018 to see which permits are available.
+This year, you can apply online for one or more antlerless big game permits from May 30-June 20, 2019.
+Plan on visiting wildlife.utah.gov in late May 2019 to see which permits are available.

-Antlerless drawing results will be available on or before July 12.
-If any antlerless permits remain available after the drawing, you can purchase them beginning at 8 a.m.
-MDT on July 26.
+Antlerless drawing results will be available on or before July 11.
+If any antlerless permits remain available after the drawing, you can purchase them starting July 23.

-The 2018 Utah Big Game Field Regulations Guidebook will be available in June.
+The 2019 Utah Big Game Field Regulations guidebook will be available in June.
 That guidebook will contain information you can use in the field during your big game and antlerless hunts.
 To apply for a resident permit, you must be a resident on the date the permit is purchased.
-May 31, 2018 is considered the purchase date of the permit and the date by which you must establish residency in the state of Utah.
-Please see the resident definition on page 71 to learn whether you gualify as a resident.
+May 30, 2019 is considered the purchase date of the permit and the date by which you must establish residency in the state of Utah.
+Please see the resident definition on page 71 to learn whether you qualify as a resident.

-American Express, Discover, MasterCard and VISA credit or debit cards may be used as payment, and they must be valid through June 2018.
+American Express, Discover, MasterCard and VISA credit or debit cards may be used as payment, and they must be valid through June 2019.
 You can also use a pre-paid credit card.